Why is My Christmas Cactus Dropping Buds?

 • Draughty areas of the house.

-• Convention currents caused by sources of heat during Winter.
+• Convection currents are caused by sources of heat during Winter.

-To counteract these causes of low humidity and to mimic the conditions of the cactus rainforest habitat, use a spray mist on the leaves two or three times a week.
+To counteract these causes of low humidity and to mimic the conditions of the cactus rainforest habitat, I used to spray mist on the leaves two or three times a week, but now I have a humidifier because I have so many topical plants in need of humidity!
+From experience, the misting worked well for retaining my Christmas cactus’s buds, but the humidifier is a lot more convenient.

 This helps to reduce water loss (transpiration) from the leaves to mitigate drought stress and creates more favorable conditions for the Christmas cactus to develop its flowers.